medic/cht-core/api/README.md

 Parameter | Description
 -- | --
-dataSet | A DHIS2 dataSet GUID.
+dataSet | A DHIS2 dataSet ID.
 Targets associated with this dataSet will have their data aggregated. (required) date.from | Filter the target data to be aggregated to be within the month of this timestamp. (required) orgUnit | Filter the target data to only that associated with contacts with attribute `{ dhis: { orgUnit } }`. (optional)